iamnicholastom/summarizer/README.md

 The project consists of two main files:

 - `summarizer.ts`: Defines the pipe configuration for the summarizer agent, using your API key (XAI_API_KEY)

-- `index.ts`: Entry point that initializes the pipe and demonstrates its usage with a sample job description
+* `index.ts`: Entry point that initializes the pipe and demonstrates its usage with technical documentation parsing, specifically focused on network protocols and TCP/IP specifications

 ## Configuration